 The Fraser Institute Survey of Mining Companies has for many years consistently ranked Sweden as one of the best countries regarding government policy on attitudes towards mineral exploration investment, although in most recent years lost some positions.
 Sweden in all material aspects has the same prerequisits with regard to geological and tectonic settings, mining heritage, culture and jurisdictional safety as Finland.

 We want to build a strong and sustainable copper producing company and exploration presence in the northern part of the country.
 We are proud of our initiatives in close co-existence with the local communities.
-What would a re-opening of the Viscaria copper mine mean for Kiruna and the potential large-scale copper discovery mean for Sweden?
-Hydrothermal copper systems could have large tonnages and the mining and beneficiation of such a deposit, should it be found, would have a major impact on the regional economy and potentially on the Swedish mining sector.
+What would a re-opening of the Viscaria copper mine mean for Kiruna and the potential large-scale copper discovery in Arvidsjaur mean for Sweden?
+Hydrothermal copper systems (as in the Arvidsjaur project) could have large tonnages and the mining and beneficiation of such a deposit, should it be found, would have a major impact on the regional economy and potentially on the Swedish mining sector.